kendyl93/football-chat/readme.md

 # TODO

-- dockerize local mongodb
+- dockerize local mongodb - DONE
+- flow - Create chat ROOM in the db and connect users to it.
+Then send messages like [{ userName: string, message: 'string'}]
 - invastigate how to connect db with socket chat
-- create db doc on app request
 - use TTL to remove db doc after some time